+Your container packing needs to be optimized as soon as you map your shipping journey so that you do not overpay for a space.
 With our cargo calculator, loading your cargo and stuffing it is simple.
 All that is needed is a description of the package, the gross weight, and the dimensions of the shipment.
 By entering those data, the tool calculates how to pack your cargo in the container based on an algorithm.

 To ensure that your shipping documents are accurate and complete, please contact one of our account managers.
 The following documents should be kept in mind when shipping cargo to India:

 You must have cargo insurance when you ship by ocean or air.
 And also You should have this insurance in case of any loss or damage occurring during the transport process, especially if you’re the primary owner of the goods.
 You will always have a better chance of recovering from a loss by insuring your cargo.